wmo-im/wis2box-training/documentation/docs/practical-sessions/converting-csv-data-to-bufr.md

     like the location and sensor heights.
 In future versions the web-application will be updated to load the metadata from the wis2box API and to insert the values into the CSV, similar to the process used in FM-12 SYNOP to BUFR.

+    Even though all the metadata is contained within the CSV file the station metadata must still be registered in the wis2box for the message to be procesed.

 ### Exercise 2 - converting your first message